alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/README.md

 ### Quick-run

-The following provides quick-run scripts to rerun each analysis:
+The following provides quick links to scripts and data to rerun analyses and draw figures:

 #### Scripts
 Copy this repository and scripts to your working directory: